 Exercise is known to exert beneficial effects on the musculoskeletal system by enhancing muscle mass, increasing bone strength [10] and contributing to the mechanical strength of ligaments and tendons [11, 12].
 In tendons, such as Achilles and patellar tendon, endurance-type exercise has been shown to increase stiffness [13], tensile strength [12, 14] and increases in the cross-sectional area [15-17].
 In the mouse Achilles and patellar tendons, it has been demonstrated that short-term treadmill running enhances levels of growth factors such as insulin-like growth factor 1 (IGF-1) [18-20] and transforming-growth factor beta (TGFβ) [21, 22].
 Together these data, along with increased collagen synthesis observed after both acute exercise and endurance training, suggest that tendon is dynamic in its response to mechanical loading [23-26].

-In ligaments, it has been shown that enforced treadmill running has a beneficial effect on the strength of the MCL in rat knees.
+In ligaments, it has been shown that enforced treadmill running has a beneficial effect on the strength of the MCL in rat knees ref?.
 In the ACL, increased intercellular activity of fibroblasts in and decreased average fibril diameters have been observed in adult rats after acute treadmill running, which is indicative of increased collagen metabolism [27].
 Endurance treadmill training in rats has been shown to be beneficial for ACL strength and mechanical stiffness[11].
 Other studies have shown an increase in extracellular matrix (ECM) components such as elastin microfibrils in ACLs from an exercising dog breed (e.g. greyhound) compared with more sedentary dog breeds (e.g. Labrador retriever) [28].

 To date, the comparative response to mechanical loading between the MCL and ACL has not been studied, and its response could be used in potential therapeutic strategies to aid these ligaments with repair and to avoid degeneration.
 The MCL has been found to heal adequately, whilst the ACL has been found to have poor capacity for healing, even following direct apposition with suture repair [29].
 These differences may be due to factors which are mechanical and biologic in origin [29], alterations in the cellular metabolism after injury [30] and to intrinsic cell deficiencies of the ACL [31].
 There is a paucity of knowledge on the effect of mechanical loading in terms of exercise between the ACL and MCL and whether it may be beneficial to ECM protein structure of these ligaments.
 In this study, we hypothesised that short-term high intensity exercise would result in alterations to the ACL and MCL protein profile which would be structure specific and impact on knee joint health.
-Therefore, this study aimed to identify the effect of short-term high intensity exercise using treadmill training on the proteome of the rat ACL and MCL.
+Therefore, this study aimed to identify the effect of short-term high intensity exercise using treadmill training on the ? proteome of the rat ACL and MCL.
 The proteome was assessed using our previously established proteomic workflow with label-free quantification [32].
 Knee joint health was evaluated using histology to identify pathological changes to structures within the rat knee joint, including the cruciate and collateral ligaments and articular cartilage.

 METHODS